Business Registration in Bangalore: Pvt Ltd, LLP or OPC: What to Choose?

 It is best for professional firms like law firms, consulting firms, or architecture studios.
 LLP works for similar knowledge-based businesses where two or more professionals want to collaborate with defined roles and limited personal liability.

 It is a separate legal entity incorporated under the Companies Act, 2013.
-Most businesses in Bangalore prefer this structure due to its scalability and credibility.
-If you are considering Private Limited Company Registration in India, this model is widely adopted by both Indian and foreign businesses.
-A Private Limited Company must have a minimum of two directors and two shareholders, with a maximum limit of 200 shareholders.
+Most of the companies in Bangalore are Private Limited Company, it the most preferred structure for most Indian companies, as well as foreign businesses.
+A Private Limited Company can have a minimum of two directors and two shareholders, up to a maximum of 200 shareholders.
 Its shares cannot be offered to the public.
 Key features:

 • Foreign nationals can be the directors and shareholders, and FDI is permitted under the automatic route in most sectors.